 My experience in the Galapagos has made me think that sometimes when choosing a next travel destination, playing “opposites” will bring you the most reward.
 Think of where you most want to go, then go to the opposing corner of the globe: in temperature, latitude and culture.
 I now know that it makes for an eye-opening and life-changing journey.

 In one day, I had left the sun of Ecuador behind and was back in the Midwest.
 We’d had a snowstorm while I was gone, and it was time to start up the snow blower.
 Talk about culture shock.

-But this time when I was pulling that engine’s cord, I somehow felt different.
-I wondered what the temperature was like at the Equator at that moment; were too many tourists stepping upon Bartolomé?
-Were the small tortoises I saw growing up at the Charles Darwin Research Station thriving; were they being carefully watched at this second so that no harm came to them; that they could one day be returned to their native islands to repopulate them?
+But this time as I pulled that engine’s cord, I somehow felt different.
+I wondered what the temperature was like at the Equator at that moment; were too many tourists stepping upon Bartolome?
+Were the small tortoises I saw growing up at the Charles Darwin Research Station thriving; were they being carefully watched at this second so that no harm came to them—that they could one day be returned to their native islands to repopulate them?

-And, isn’t it amazing, I thought, that this time under the ankles of my snow pants and inside my Gore-Tex boots lurks the hard-earned tingle of a sunburn and peeling skin.
+And, isn’t it amazing, I thought, that right now, under the thickness of my snow pants and inside my Gore-Tex boots lurks the hard-earned tingle of a sunburn and peeling skin.

 Have you ever traveled to a place that was “opposite” to where you dreamed of going?

 Here’s to finding your true places and natural habitats,